kyungtacklee/kyungtacklee.github.io/_pages/about.md

   limit: 3
 ---

-My overarching research aims to design systems, control, and decision-making algorithms to develop safe, robust, and efficient dynamical systems.
-In particular, my research is based on control theory, optimization, and mathematical analysis, with a strong interest in understanding how rigorous theoretical tools can be translated into reliable real-world autonomous systems.
-I am especially interested in safety-critical control, robust and stochastic optimization, learning-based control, and the integration of perception and decision-making under uncertainty.
-I focus on bridging the gap between theory and practice by developing algorithms that are not only mathematically sound but also implementable and verifiable in real-time systems.
+My research focuses on control and motion planning for safe, robust, and efficient dynamical systems.
+Based on control theory, optimization, and mathematical analysis, I am particularly interested in vehicle dynamics and integrated chassis control, optimization-based motion planning and control under uncertainty, and vehicle state estimation.
+My goal is to develop methods that are theoretically grounded, implementable, and verifiable in real-time systems.

-This research direction is grounded in more than ten years of experience in production automotive engineering.
-At HL Mando, I serve as the technical lead and project owner for vehicle control and motion planning functions, with end-to-end responsibility spanning function architecture, algorithm development, modeling and simulation, real-time implementation, vehicle integration, calibration, and validation.
-My recent work includes vehicle control through Vehicle Stability Control Assist using differential brake, semi-active suspension and rear wheel steering; low-speed automated driving through Smart Hitching Assist and Trailer Parking Assist under perception uncertainty; and autonomous-driving control through Evasive Collision Avoidance and Minimum Risk Maneuver.
+This work builds on more than ten years of experience in automotive engineering.
+At HL Mando, I serve as a technical lead and project owner for vehicle chassis control and motion planning functions, covering algorithm architecture, simulation, real-time implementation, vehicle integration, tuning, and validation.
+My recent work includes integrated chassis control, motion planning and control for automated driving, and vehicle state estimation.